yetanotherchris/yetanotherchris.dev/content/blog/2022-11-09-midjourney-variants.md

 ---
-title: "Midjourney prompt variations"
+title: "Midjourney prompts examples"
 author: Chris S
 date: 2022-11-11 08:00:00 +0000
 tags: ["ai", "midjourney"]
-permalink: "/ai/midjourney-prompt-variations"
+permalink: "/ai/midjourney-prompt-examples"
 excerpt: "Midjourney is an AI tool for generating images.
-This post shows prompt styles for variations."
+This post shows midjourney prompt examples for a coffee cup image."
 ---

 ## Overview
-I decided to try out as many prompt variations as I could think of using the Discord-based AI image generation tool [midjourney]](http://www.midjourney.com).
+I decided to try out as many prompt variations as I could think of using the Discord-based AI art/image generation tool [midjourney](http://www.midjourney.com) ([docs are here](https://midjourney.gitbook.io/docs/)).

-These prompts take roughly 5 formats:
+The prompts I used took one of five formats:

 - `/imagine a coffee cup full of coffee, by <artist>`
 - `/imagine a coffee cup full of coffee, as <style>`